 #1 Define your goal

 So you’re ready to be a disciple-making church, the very thing Jesus commanded?
 Great!
-What is a disciple?
+You first need to answer this most important question: What is a disciple?
 You can’t merely declare you’re going to make disciples; you have to define the result.
-Otherwise, how will you know if you’re making them or not?
+Otherwise, how will you know you’ve made one?

 So you’re ready to be a disciple-making church, the very thing Jesus commanded?
 Great!
 What is a disciple?

 It’s challenging enough keeping your church focused on the priority of disciple-making, let alone transitioning a church towards that end.
 It’s highly probable that if I randomly selected ten people from your church and asked them to describe a disciple, I would get 8-10 different responses.
 That’s not helpful.
-Everyone needs to be on the same page so that we are all moving in the same direction.
+Everyone needs to be on the same page so that we are all moving in one direction.
 [FYI, you would get the same unfortunate result at my church.
 But not for long!
-We are heading in the right direction.]
+We are in the process of changing that.]

 Tips on defining your goal